MFG38/colette/docs/configuration.md

 Sets the display color(s) for task reminder messages.
 See [Color options](#color-options) for available values.

+### reminder_threshold (default: 1)

+Sets the number of days at/below which Colette will print a reminder about a task with an approaching due date.

 ### start_in_debug_mode (default: false)

 When this setting is `true`, Colette will automatically start in debug mode.
 Colette's debug mode effectively acts like a verbose mode, printing additional messages in the terminal with extra information about what the program is doing internally.